-Paper Section/ Topic Item No Descriptor Reported? \checkmark Pg# Title and Abstr act Title and 1 Information on how unit were allocated to interventions √ Figure 1 Abstract Structured abstract recommended - Against PLOS instruct ons Information on target population or study sample 2 Introduction Background 2 Scientific background and explanation of rationale √ 4 + 5 Theories used in designing behavioral interventions - n.a.
-Methods Participants 3 Eligibility criteria for participants, including criteria at different levels in recruitment/sampling plan (e.g., cities, clinics, subjects) √ 6 Method of recruitment (e.g., referral, self-selection), including the sampling method if a systematic sampling plan was implemented V 6 Recruitment setting √, 6 Settings and locations where the data were collected √ 6 Interventions 4 Details of the interventions intended for each study condition and how and when they were actually administered, specifically including: - n.a., no interve ntion Content: what was given?
-Delivery method: how was the content given?
-Unit of delivery: how were the subjects grouped during delivery?
-Deliverer: who delivered the intervention?
-Setting: where was the intervention delivered?
-Exposure quantity and duration: how many sessions or episodes or events were intended to be delivered?
-How long were they intended to last?
-Time span: how long was it intended to take to deliver the intervention to each unit?
-Activities to increase compliance or adherence (e.g., incentives) , Objectives 5 Specific objectives and hypotheses √ , 5 Outcomes 6 Clearly defined primary and secondary outcome measures √, 5 Methods used to collect data and any methods used to enhance the quality of measurements V 5 Information on validated instruments such as psychometric and biometric properties - n.a.
-Sample Size 7 How sample size was determined and, when applicable, explanation of any interim analyses and stopping rules - n.a., not interve ntion Assignment Method 8 Unit of assignment (the unit being assigned to study condition, e.g., individual, group, community) V 6 + Figure Method used to assign units to study conditions, including details of any restriction (e.g., blocking, stratification, minimization) n.a.
+Paper Section/Topic Item No. Descriptor Reported? \checkmark Pg# TITLE and ABSTRACT Title and Abstract 1 Information on how units were allocated to interventions Structured abstract recommended N/A √ Information on target population or study sample \ 2 INTRODUCTION Background 2 Scientific background and explanation of rationale $\sqrt{}$ 3-4 Theories used in designing behavioral interventions N/A METHODS Participants 3 Eligibility criteria for participants, including criteria at different levels in recruitment/sampling plan (e.g., cities, clinics, subjects) V 4 Method of recruitment (e.g., referral, self-selection), including the sampling method if a systematic sampling plan was implemented √ 4 Recruitment setting √ 4 Settings and locations where the data were collected √ 4 Interventions 4 Details of the interventions intended for each study condition and how and when they were actually administered, specifically including: Content: what was given?
+Delivery method: how was the content given? - √ 5 4-5 Unit of delivery: how were subjects grouped during delivery?
+N/A 4-0 - Deliverer: who delivered the intervention? √ 4 Setting: where was the intervention delivered? - 4 Exposure quantity and duration: how many sessions or episodes or events were intended to be delivered?
+How long were they intended to last? √ 4 Time span: how long was it intended to take to deliver the intervention to each unit? √ 4 Activities to increase compliance or adherence (e.g., incentives) N/A - Objectives 5 Specific objectives and hypotheses √ 4-5 Outcomes 6 Clearly defined primary and secondary outcome measures √ 5 Methods used to collect data and any methods used to enhance the quality of measurements √ 5 Information on validated instruments such as psychometric and biometric properties $\sqrt{}$ 6-7 Sample size 7 How sample size was determined and, when applicable, explanation of any interim analyses and stopping rules √ 5 Assignment 8 Unit of assignment (the unit being assigned to study condition, e.g., individual, group, community) √ 4 method Method used to assign units to study conditions, including details of any restriction (e.g., blocking, stratification, minimization) N/A - Inclusion of aspects employed to help minimize potential bias induced due to non-randomization (e.g., matching) √ 5 Blinding (masking) 9 Whether or not participants, those administering the interventions, and those assessing the outcomes were blinded to study condition assignment; if so, statement regarding how the blinding was accomplished and how it was assessed V 5 Unit of Analysis 10 Description of the smallest unit that is being analysed to assess intervention effects (e.g., individual, group, or community) V 7 If the unit of analysis differs from the unit of assignment, the analytical method used to account for this (e.g., adjusting the standard error estimates by the design effect or using multilevel analysis) N/A - Statistical methods 11 Statistical methods used to compare study groups for primary methods outcome(s), including complex methods for correlated data √ 7 Statistical methods used for additional analyses, such as subgroup analyses and adjusted analysis √ 7 Methods for imputing missing data, if used N/A - Statistical software or programs used V 7 RESULTS Participant flow 12 Flow of participants through each stage of the study: enrollment, assignment, allocation and intervention exposure, follow-up, analysis (a diagram is strongly recommended) √ Figure1 Enrollment: the numbers of participants screened for eligibility, found to be eligible or not eligible, declined to be enrolled, and enrolled in the study √ Figure1